The Establishment of FA Compensation and Its Structural Contradictions

 Prospects for Transfer System Reform and Approaching International Standards

 NPB's transfer system faces the paradoxical challenge of protecting player rights while ensuring team management stability.
-In recent years, the players' union has prioritized demands for shortening FA eligibility years from the current 8 domestic and 9 international to MLB-equivalent 6 years, and abolishing human compensation.
+Since the early 2020s, the players' union has prioritized demands for shortening FA eligibility years from the current 8 domestic and 9 international to MLB-equivalent 6 years, and abolishing human compensation.
 Meanwhile, teams maintain a cautious stance toward significant relaxation, arguing the need to secure return periods on development investments.
 From an international perspective, compared to European football's transfer fee system and MLB's FA system, NPB's compensation system is criticized for excessively restricting player movement.
 The 2020 abolition of the Tazawa Rule exemplifies reform driven by international criticism.
 Going forward, for NPB to maintain competitiveness in the international talent market, a new system design that respects player rights while ensuring sustainable team management is essential.